The Heart for Africa Team

 Matty Lambert - Project Manager

 Matty Lambert graduated with an Honours degree in Communications, with a minor in Film Studies from Carlton University (Ottawa) in 2010 and now lives in Vancouver, British Columbia.
 He has worked in events, marketing, corporate training and advertising for the past 9 years.
-After volunteering for Heart for Africa Fundraising Committee of B.C for over a year, Matty became Heart for Africa (Canada)’s first full-time employee!
-Matty made his first trip to Project Canaan in Swaziland in July 2016 for the dedication of the Egg Farm Project, and returned for a second time in July 2018.
-The majesty of Swaziland, and deep passion for the amazing work that Heart for Africa (Canada) does in saving the lives of the beautiful children of Swaziland; Matty looks forward to expanding Heart for Africa’s scope and awareness coast to coast across Canada through fundraising, stewardship and social media management.
+Matty made his first trip to Project Canaan in eSwatini in July 2016 for the dedication of the Egg Farm Project, and returned for a second time in July 2018.
+The majesty of eSwatini, and deep passion for the amazing work that Heart for Africa (Canada) does in saving the lives of the beautiful children of eSwatini; Matty looks forward to expanding Heart for Africa’s scope and awareness coast to coast across Canada through fundraising, stewardship and social media management.
 He can’t wait to see the new heights him and the team of volunteers are able to take Heart for Africa (Canada)!

 Board of Directors